Hiring senior talent successfully

 • Investment in health management

-5) Regular dialogue at employee level
+5) Regular dialog at employee level

 What can the state do?